 Java Applet for chart building has to be approved and the license bought.

+As MCS is being developed any delay of the MCS project may affect this project.

 The new team member, Bogdan Cirlig, is a new employee and has to get familiar with the EGM Mid-Markets deliverables as well as with MKM system.

-The majority of information listed on EGM ExtraNet will be dependent on the Commodity Fundamentals website.
-Should this site break, the information on the EGM ExtraNet would be affected.
+The majority of information listed on EGM ExtraNet will be dependent on the MCS and MKM.
+Should MCS break, the information on the EGM ExtraNet would be affected (not updated with the latest reports).
+Should MKM break, the historical and pricing tools will be unavailable.

 Alternatives Considered